patrickwelfringer/project_guidelines/README.md

-# Project Guidelines
+# Project guidelines

 This is a set of guidelines for Code Club projects.
-Code Club is a network of volunteer leg after school clubs for children.
+Code Club is a network of volunteer-led after-school coding clubs for children.

 ## Format